 More about this Ogive Graph Maker

-Using a cumulative polygon is a way of assessing which how the frequencies of the classes stack up in relative terms, given you yet another dimension of distribution you are studying.
+The idea of an ogive chart comes up from using a cumulative polygon is a way of assessing which how the frequencies of the classes stack up in relative terms, given you yet another dimension of distribution you are studying.

 Graphically, an ogive looks like: